sageexplorer/CI-Kubernetes-Microservices/README.md

 ### This project includes Docker, Kubernetes,EKS(AWS), and circleci to build a Microservices App.
 ### This project uses circleci for CI/CD
 ### circleci badge displayed above shows project pass/fail status
+### Screnshots of the project is in the screenshot direcotry

 * Docker Images are hosted in dockerhub